ut-osa/boki-benchmarks/README.md

 ### Evaluation and expected result ###

-Within individual result directory, a `results.log` or `latency.txt` file describes the metrics of this run.
+Within individual result directory, a `results.log` or `latency.txt` file describes the metrics of this run. `scripts/summarize_results.py` is a simple script to print a result summary for full inspection.

-We provide `exepcted_results` directory, including some examples of experiment results.
+Within the directory of each workload experiment, we provide `exepcted_results` directory, including some examples of experiment results.

 ### License ###